mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alexandru.samson/index.md

 ### Week 19 - 25 May

-TODO
+Completed the code, soldered all of the hardware on a perfo board and built the case for the clock.

 ## Hardware

 The main hardware is the Raspberry Pi Pico 2W microcontroller, which provides processing and Wi-Fi connectivity.
 A DS3231 RTC module is used for precise timekeeping.
-Environmental sensors include a BMP280 (temperature, pressure) and a BH1750 (ambient light, for automatic display adjustment).
+Environmental sensors include a BMP280 (temperature, pressure) and a photoresistor (ambient light, for automatic display adjustment).
 The user interface consists of an ILI9341 (2.4 inch) color LCD for display and touch buttons for control.
 The audio alarm is handled by a buzzer.
-The components are interconnected on a breadboard using jumper wires and well powered.
+The components are interconnected on a perfo board using jumper wires and well powered.

 ![hardware1](hardware1.webp)
 ![hardware2](hardware2.webp)